-The short song “Levels” by South Africa’s, now passed, AKA packs a punch.
-The calm buzzing of the synths and slow roll of the drums gives you the feeling of sweltering summer day.
+The short song “Levels” by the late AKA packs a punch.
+The calm buzzing of the synths and the slow roll of the drums gives you the feeling of a sweltering summer day.
 As soon as the first sentence rolls off, “If you tilt your head and squint your eyes, it might come to you, this light shines through you”, there is an instant and easy flow.

 “We grew from taxi route to shot left in a jumbo jet